 Our aim is to ensure everyone is able to recognise the skills and abilities they have, appreciate what they are good at as well as what they enjoy, and understand how their talents can be applied to post-compulsory education and the world of work.

-From September 2019, we have been working with Careers South West to develop and enhance our school careers service.
+We are currently working with Careers South West to develop and enhance our school careers service.

 Students begin to consider what direction their future learning and work may take.
 Every student will be offered a careers/college courses interview with an advisor which will help them to consider their Key Stage 4 choices and future career pathway.